mweel1/usa_high_level/civil-agencies/us-federal-communication-commission/domain-zone/index.md

 The opportunities are endless and this will usher in many new opportunities for citzens, operating system providers, governments and businesses.
 This combined with business to business API's at local levels will usher in an opportunity for technology markets we haven't seen since the internet.

+## Why FCC?

+Its important this is an FCC asset due to the fact if operating systems tried to deliver this type of solution to the users there would many different "domain zones" for citizens which would make it very confusing for users.
+It's important users get a consistent experience no matter what operating system they are on from vehicle operating systems to mobile handsets.

 ## Setup

-### Application Zones
+### Application Providers

-Application deployment will be provided by the FCC as it relates to allowing various licensed business permitting people and governments to use the zoning application, this will be integrated with a [business licensing system](./business-license/index-md).
+Any application provider can upload applications that interface with the [US Department of Commerce](/civil-agencies/us-dept-of-commerce/) business processes, or city processes.

+The applications can be uploaded individually or as groups.
+For example, you could purchase a group of applications that belong to a coffee shop business process.

+### Businesses

+In order to associate a group of applications, or an application you must have a valid business license from [Business Administration](/civil-agencies/us-business-administration/) in your jurisdiction that defines the commerce department business process.

+### Civil Organizations / Federal, Cities

+In-order to add applications to a city, you must have a [General Administration](/civil-agencies/us-general-service-administration) certificate issued by Homeland Security.

-### Parks
+### Civil Organizations / Parks

-The state will have a login to allow the national parks to setup all their domain zones, it will provide additional logins for each grant organization to install apps they deem fit.
+In-order to add applications to a park, you must have a [US National Park](/civil-agencies/us-national-parks/) certificate issued by Homeland Security.

 ### Homes

-[Homes](./homes) will have domain zone based on a mortgage.

-### Small Business Administration

-Small business administration will have access to manage the business domain zones and provide credentials for business to manage their applications based on the intranet B2B specification that is associated with the business.

-#### Business Zones

-#### Signage

-Anytime an application zone is defined the business must provide a QR code before entry where:

-- A list of operating system restrictions are provided.
-- A directory of applications in that zone.
-A bit will be set on the application if it should be shown from a QR Code or only by pressing the domain zone button on your device.
+In-order to add applications to a [house](./homes/) you need to have a rental agreement, or mortgage issued by the [US Department of Housing and Urban Development](/civil-agencies/us-department-of-housing-urban-development/).

+### Device Restriction Zones

+Have you ever been to a concert and wished people could not take videos while watching?
+Device restriction zones will send commands to the phone when you enter that zone that will notify the user that certain functions of their phone have been disabled.

+Device Restriction Zones include:

+1. Turn off the ability to use a camera (for example at a concert)
+2. Turn off a ring sound (for example in a movie theater), and switch all phones to vibrate.
+3. Restrict age appropriate content
+4. Turn off a vehicle if it drives on sidewalks, or other prohibited areas.
+5. Ensure no illicit content is played in public places.

+## Notification / Warnings

+Whenever a ticket or service is provided within a domain zone, all restrictions for that zone must be made visible.
+The business operating in the domain zone must always display a list of these restrictions—either on the device or on signage—as part of the business permit or general administration requirements.

 ## Emergency Zones (FEMA)

 Application's are approved and categorized by FEMA.
 When an emergency operation is present, a geo-fence is placed around the zone and the applications are deployed to the citizens.

-For example a disaster response team could highlight a location during a fire and deploy zone applications.
+For example a disaster response team could highlight a location during a fire and deploy their "fire" based zone applications.
 All phone companies must provide a satellite connectivity for these emergency zones over a slow-ip connection on handset companies so there can be communication to the operation centers.

-The [emergency notification](/ecs-gov/) system will be used to notify the emergency zone has been deployed and launch it the applications based on FEMA's application group types.
+The [FEMA emergency notification](/civil-agencies/us-federal-emergency-management-agency/emergency-communication-system/) system will be used to notify the emergency zone has been deployed and launch it the applications based on FEMA's application group types.

 All applications will be developed by FEMA.

-Emergency Zone application can mark applications as leave behind which will remain sticky until deleted by the user, for example if they evacuate to a hotel and need to file an insurance claim.
+Emergency Zone application can mark applications as leave behind which will remain sticky until deleted by the user, for example if they evacuate to a hotel and need to file an insurance claims to ensure people get paid.

 All operating systems must use the usa:// prefix when resolving DNS names for security purposes.

-### Direct User Application Zones
+## Direct User Application Zones

 Any manager of application zones can add specific profile URLs (or users) which would allow specific applications to launch when that user is specifically added to that zone.
-One example a specific waiter at a restaurant.
-There will be role capabilities with this also which will allow you to assign many users to a role also.

-### Internal Zones
+This is very powerful as it gives different functions for different roles.
+For example, a customer might get a juke box application to play music, where an employee with the role might get the ability to manage the jukebox.

+A validation end-point must be provided to a business to ensure the role is active.
+For example, the role is only operational during their hours of work.

+## Zones within Zones

-It might feel natural to want internal zones of a business.
-However, its a risk if there are two many micro-zones, as people would be wondering around trying to find applications in public places.
+It might feel natural to want internal zones of a business zone.
+However, its a risk if there are two many zones within zones, as people would be wondering around trying to find zones in public places.

 In this case the recommended way to do this will be the use of numbers.
 A couple of example of this is: